Tottenham boss Andre Villas-Boas has set his side a target of 70 points in order to secure a top-four spot in this season’s Premier League.

 "There's 24 points being played, for us to make 70 is 16 more points, so I think it's enough but you never know what dictates.
 It's very, very unpredictable.
 At this time I think we are within our objectives."

-Nevertheless, the former Chelsea boss recognises that a couple of poor results can completely change the complexion of a season and has urged his players to push themselves from now until the end of the season.
+Nevertheless, the former Chelsea boss recognises that a couple of poor results can completely change the complexion of a season and has urged his players to push themselves from now until the end of the campaign.

 "Now it's eight games until the season [is] finished," he continued.
 "I think most of the teams will have to put their act together.
 [For] us it's exactly the same as the other ones.